As an Amazon affiliate, we may earn a small commision from qualifying purchases.

 What size nail gun for flooring (what size nail gun for hardwood floors?)

-Now that we are in tandem with each other, 16 gauge nailers are the nailers to use for installing hardwood floors.
+As we have agreed from our discussion above, 16 gauge nailers are certainly the nailers to use for installing hardwood floors.

 Best nail gun for hardwood floors